RetroAchievements/docs/docs/orphaned/load-state-feature.md

 Now imagine this scenario:

-- a softcore player started the game and played stages 1, 2 and 3
+- a casual mode player started the game and played stages 1, 2 and 3
 - they needed to stop playing when at stage 4 and then they saved a state to continue later
 - they closed the emulator
 - later they could play again, started the game, and loaded the state they saved